xXm4ntr4Xx/useReducer-guide/README.md

 # useReducer-guide

- 1. We import use reducer
+ 1. We import the " useReducer" function

  2. Create the useReducer state inside the App function